Migrate from Shared Hosting to Linode

 Make sure you wait out the original TTL from Step 3 before actually moving your domain.
 In the meantime, you can continue through this guide to back up your data, deploy your Linode and upload your website.
 For more information on domain TTL, see our DNS guide.

 The next step is to back up your site from your old server to your local computer.
 You can do this multiple ways, although you may find it easiest to work directly through your host’s control panel from your web browser.
 The location of your website on the server will vary among hosting providers, though it should be something along the lines of

 You may want to explore whether the application you use for your website has its own backup instructions, such as the combination of WordPress and phpMyAdmin, for example.
 Regardless of the backup method, every website is made up of files and databases so you can use the instructions in this section to back up every type of website.

-If you have a MySQL or MariaDB database on your old server, you will need to back it up, too.
+If you have a MySQL or MariaDB database on your old server, you will also need to back it up.
 Your old host probably has a control panel that will allow you to make an easy backup of your database.
 Contact that host for instructions if you are not sure how to do it.
 If your old host does not have a database backup solution, you can follow our instructions to Back Up Your MySQL Databases using the command line.

 Shared Host’s Control Panel

 Linux and OS X can use SCP natively from the command line.
 To download your site’s public files to your local user’s home directory using SCP:

 NoteThe exact location of your website’s files may vary depending on your specific implementation.
 Contact your site’s developer to confirm the location of your website’s files.